Quality Control for Crowdsourced Annotation

 Gold Standard Items

-Gold standard items are pre-labeled items with known correct answers that you mix into your annotation data.
-This helps identify annotators who may be guessing or not paying attention.
+Gold standard items are pre-labeled items with known correct answers that you mix into your data.
+They help you catch annotators who are guessing or not paying attention.

 Creating Gold Items